-5. The British Red Cross’ qualified persons responsible for the lottery are Mark Astarita and Richard James Verden.
+5. The British Red Cross’ qualified person responsible for the lottery is Richard James Verden.

 6. Paid employees and volunteers of the British Red Cross, StarVale Management and Technologies Ltd. and Charity Funding & Promotion Ltd are not eligible to enter the Lucky Day Lottery.

 7. It is an offence to buy or purport to buy a lottery entry on behalf of anyone under the age of 16 (sixteen) years of age.
 It is the policy of the British Red Cross not to sign up people under the age of 18 (eighteen) to the Lucky Day Lottery.
 If a ticket is sold unknowingly to or for a person under the age of 18, he/she will be excluded from the Lucky Day Lottery and will forfeit his/her prize and his/her ticket money will be returned to them.

 8. All lottery entries are priced at £1 each.
 Players may purchase more than one entry and full payment for each lottery entry must be received in the form of cleared funds before the number can be entered into the draw.
 The current maximum number of entries that are available per person to buy online is 2 (two), and British Red Cross fundraisers and shop staff will only sell 2 (two) entries per person offline.

 9. Players’ lottery entry money (which has the same definition as ‘customer funds’, as defined in clause 4 of the Gambling Commission’s Licencing Conditions and Codes of Practice) will be held in a separate bank account so that, in the unlikely event of the insolvency of the British Red Cross, such funds will be protected.